Sergeus/Sergeus.github.io/_drafts/BestMasterBallTargets.md

 Pokémon that can heal themselves make hard catch targets, but the menagerie of difficulties with roaming Pokémon mean that I still prioritize using the Master Ball on roamers over healers.

 IMAGE GOES Here
 *But what if a Pokémon was both!?
-Huh, Gen 4 Articuno!?*
+Huh, Platinum Articuno!?*

 Slow heals like [Aqua Ring](https://bulbapedia.bulbagarden.net/wiki/Aqua_Ring_(move)) can also be particularly difficult, because it doesn't all happen at once.